darlean-io/darlean.ts/base/README.md

 The actor creator function is responsible for creating new actor instances.
 It is basically a factory function for actors.

-Because the logic of creating actor instances is contained within the returned `IActorSuite`, it is not necessary to export the actors.
+Because the logic of creating actor instances is contained within the returned `IActorSuite`, it is not necessary to export the actors themselves (they can be "private" to the module).
 Just exporting the suite creator function is sufficient for other parts of the application to use your actors.

 ## Packages